Soft84

 current directory.
 Buttons that are rounded are subdirectories, buttons

-which are square (none shown here) are files within the directories.
+which are square (none shown here) are variables within the directories.

 Clicking on a subdirectory button enters that subdirectory.
-Clicking on
+Pressing on

-a file button causes the contents of that file to be pushed onto the
+a variable button causes the contents of that variable to be pushed onto the

 stack, or executed if the button contains a << >>